electricimp/Google-PubSub/README.md

 All Pub/Sub Topics and Subscriptions are owned by a specific Project.
 To manage Pub/Sub resources associated with different Projects, you may use different instances of the classes from this library.

-For more information see [Google Cloud Project description](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#projects) and [Creating and Managing Projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
+For more information see [Google Cloud Project resource description](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#projects) and [Creating and Managing Projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects)

 An example of how to create and configure a Google Cloud project see [here](./Examples/README.md#google-cloud-account-configuration).